FAIMS/burial-mounds-web/README.md

 #### Running Jekyll Locally

-Assuming Jekyll is installed, to see your website locally, open up the terminal at the root of the folder of the project.
-Type in the following command then press enter
+Assuming Jekyll is installed, open up the terminal at the root of the folder of the project to see your website locally.
+Please enter the following command in the terminal:

 ```bash
 bundle exec jekyll serve --config _config.yml,_config_dev.yml